isomerpages/psd-corp/press-room/speeches/_posts/2013-11-26-post-Opening Address by Mr Teo Chee Hean at the 4th Singapore‑China Forum on Leadership.md

 13\.
 The theme of this year’s Forum – “Fostering Integrity in Government” – is very relevant.

 14\.
-The concept of integrity goes beyond the integrity of individual officers, to the integrity of our institutions and processes, and also requires fostering integrity among citizens, and integrity as a social norm.
-In the broad sense, integrity is the cornerstone for building trust between the Government and citizens.
+The concept of integrity goes beyond the integrity of individual officers, to the integrity of our institutions and processes, and also requires fostering integrity among citizens, and integrity as a social norm.&nbsp; In the broad sense, integrity is the cornerstone for building trust between the Government and citizens.

 15\.
-Let me touch on each of these areas briefly.
+Let me touch on each of these areas briefly. &nbsp;

 16\.
 We have always sought to attract, develop and retain capable people, based on merit, in political service and the Public Service.
 The Public Service pays competitive salaries, to ensure that public officers are adequately compensated, and we get our fair share of capable people to join the Public Service.
 But it is not just academic capabilities or paper qualifications that we are looking for.
 We also want public officers with the right values, with a heart to serve the people; officers who get satisfaction from serving their fellow citizens and seeing the lives of their fellow citizens become better.